Azure/azure-functions-eventgrid-extension/README.md

 # Event Grid Extension for Azure Functions
-This extension provides functionality for recieving Event Grid webhook calls in Azure Functions, allowing you to easily write functions that respond to any event published to Event Grid.
+This extension provides functionality for receiving Event Grid webhook calls in Azure Functions, allowing you to easily write functions that respond to any event published to Event Grid.

 ## License